alphabraga/lpic1/index.md

 Send signals to processes
 Terms and Utilities:

 	&
 	bg
 	fg
 	jobs
 	kill
 	nohup
 	ps
 	top
 	free
 	uptime
 	pgrep
 	pkill
 	killall
 	screen

-103.6 Modify process execution priorities
+### 103.6 Modify process execution priorities

-Weight: 2
+Peso: 2

-Description: Candidates should should be able to manage process execution priorities.
+Descrição: Candidates should should be able to manage process execution priorities.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Know the default priority of a job that is created
 Run a program with higher or lower priority than the default Change the priority of a running process
 Terms and Utilities:

 	nice
 	ps
 	renice
 	top

 103.7 Search text files using regular expressions
-Weight: 2
+Peso: 2

-Description: Candidates should be able to manipulate files and text data using regular expressions.
+Descrição: Candidates should be able to manipulate files and text data using regular expressions.
 This objective includes creating simple regular expressions containing several notational elements.
 It also includes using regular expression tools to perform searches through a filesystem or file content.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Create simple regular expressions containing several notational elements Use regular expression tools to perform searches through a filesystem or file content Terms and Utilities:

 	grep
 	egrep
 	fgrep
 	sed
 	regex(7)

-103.8 Perform basic file editing operations using vi
+### 103.8 Perform basic file editing operations using vi
-Weight: 3
+Peso: 3

-Description: Candidates should be able to edit text files using vi.
+Descrição: Candidates should be able to edit text files using vi.
 This objective includes vi navigation, basic vi modes, inserting, editing, deleting, copying and finding text.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Navigate a document using vi
 Use basic vi modes
 Insert, edit, delete, copy and find text
 Terms and Utilities:

 	vi
 	/, ?
 	h,j,k,l
 	i, o, a
 	c, d, p, y, dd, yy
 	ZZ, :w!, :q!, :e!

-Topic 104: Devices, Linux Filesystems, Filesystem Hierarchy Standard 104.1 Create partitions and filesystems
+## Topico 104: Devices, Linux Filesystems, Filesystem Hierarchy Standard

+### 104.1 Create partitions and filesystems
-Weight: 2
+Peso: 2

-Description: Candidates should be able to configure disk partitions and then create filesystems on media such as hard disks.
+Descrição: Candidates should be able to configure disk partitions and then create filesystems on media such as hard disks.
 This includes the handling of swap partitions.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 	Manage MBR partition tables
 	Use various mkfs commands to create various filesystems such as: ext2/ext3/ext4
 	XFS
 	VFAT
 	Awareness of ReiserFS and Btrfs
 	Basic knowledge of gdisk and parted with GPT

 Terms and Utilities:

 	fdisk
 	gdisk
 	parted
 	mkfs
 	mkswap

-104.2 Maintain the integrity of filesystems
+### 104.2 Maintain the integrity of filesystems
-Weight: 2
+Peso: 2

-Description: Candidates should be able to maintain a standard filesystem, as well as the extra data associated with a journaling filesystem.
+Descrição: Candidates should be able to maintain a standard filesystem, as well as the extra data associated with a journaling filesystem.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Verify the integrity of filesystems
 Monitor free space and inodes
 Repair simple filesystem problems
 Terms and Utilities:

 	du
 	df
 	fsck
 	e2fsck
 	mke2fs
 	debugfs
 	dumpe2fs
 	tune2fs
 	XFS tools (such as xfs_metadump and xfs_info)

-104.3 Control mounting and unmounting of filesystems
+### 104.3 Control mounting and unmounting of filesystems
-Weight: 3
+Peso: 3

-Description: Candidates should be able to configure the mounting of a filesystem.
+Descrição: Candidates should be able to configure the mounting of a filesystem.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Manually mount and unmount filesystems
 Configure filesystem mounting on bootup
 Configure user mountable removable filesystems
 Terms and Utilities:

 	/etc/fstab
 	/media/
 	mount
 	umount

-104.4 Manage disk quotas
+### 104.4 Manage disk quotas

-Weight: 1
+Peso: 1

-Description: Candidates should be able to manage disk quotas for users.
+Descrição: Candidates should be able to manage disk quotas for users.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Set up a disk quota for a filesystem
 Edit, check and generate user quota reports
 Terms and Utilities:

 	quota
 	edquota
 	repquota
 	quotaon

 104.5 Manage file permissions and ownership

-Weight: 3
+Peso: 3

-Description: Candidates should be able to control file access through the proper use of permissions and ownerships.
+Descrição: Candidates should be able to control file access through the proper use of permissions and ownerships.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Manage access permissions on regular and special files as well as directories Use access modes such as suid, sgid and the sticky bit to maintain security